NotNANtoN/Deep-RL-Torch/README.md

 * Bellman split - adds an additional head to a Q net that takes care of predicting only the immediate reward, whereas the other head is optimized to predict the value of the next state without the immediate reward.
 I could not yet show that this improves performance.
 * [QV](https://www.researchgate.net/publication/224446250_The_QV_family_compared_to_other_reinforcement_learning_algorithms) and [QVMax](https://arxiv.org/abs/1909.01779v1) learning
 * [Efficient Eligibility traces](https://arxiv.org/abs/1810.09967) - as described in v1 of the arXiv paper.
-* Observation normalization.
+* Observation standardization.
 Turned on by default.
 * Use of the [RAdam](https://arxiv.org/abs/1908.03265) optimizer.

 ## Upcoming features: